Conditional cash transfer: Health and Demographic Complementary Effects of CCTs

 CCT has a long-term effect on increasing household spending on food and health care, especially for children.
 There are long-term improvements in childhood nutrition and health.
 This prevents children from suffering the diseases caused by malnutrition, such as lower stunting rates and higher adult height.

-Furthermore, households exposed to CCT display a lower fertility rate for infants and neonates.
+Furthermore, households exposed to CCT display a lower mortality rate for infants and neonates.
 A study from Barham focuses on Mexico’s Progresa, which is one of the largest CCT programs in the world.
 They compared the different outcomes for these households after receiving CCT.
 The indices are the mortality rate for infants (0–12 months) and neonates(0–28 days).
 The research resulted in a 11% decline in the infant mortality rate for the treatment group (after receiving the CCT).
 And a 2% decline in the neonate mortality rate, even though it is smaller than the 11%, is still significant.
 The mechanisms behind this are that cash enables households to afford better nutrition and health support.
 They can access various foods to ingest enough nutrients and support health clinic visits.